 According to this law, the action is always accompanied by a reaction force and the two forces must always be equal and opposite.
 Note that action and reaction forces act on different bodies.

-Newton’s third law of motion tells us four characteristics about forces.
+Newton’s 3rd law of motion tells us four characteristics about forces.

 - Forces always occur in pairs (action and reaction forces).